STOCK TITAN

 When we segment news flow by trading session, the patterns become even more revealing:

 The implications are significant.
-During actual market hours, when most retail traders are active, only 26% of news is released.
-The majority of information asymmetry is created outside these hours, giving pre-market and after-hours traders an informational advantage.
+During actual market hours, when most retail participants are active, a smaller portion of news is released.
+The majority of information asymmetry is created outside these hours.

 Weekly Rhythms: The Tuesday-Thursday Phenomenon

-Our analysis uncovered something remarkably precise: Tuesday and Thursday each account for exactly 24.0% of weekly news volume.
-This level of precision across 855,000+ articles suggests a coordinated approach to information release.
+Our analysis uncovered a remarkable pattern: Tuesday and Thursday consistently show the highest weekly news volumes.
+This precision across hundreds of thousands of articles suggests a coordinated approach to information release.

-Both Tuesday and Thursday show exactly 24.0% of weekly news volume.
+Both Tuesday and Thursday show notably high weekly news volume.
 This pattern has been consistent over our 5-year dataset, suggesting that companies and news organizations have converged on these days as optimal for releasing important information.

 Weekly News Distribution Pattern